elangovana/PPI-typed-relation-extractor/README.md

       ```

-1. Next convert the xml to dataframe json and pre-process so that protien names that are not relevant are masked as "PROTEIN"
+1. Next convert the xml to dataframe json

+    - Option A: This convert xml to dataframe json,  and pre-processes so that protien names that are not relevant are masked as "PROTEIN"

        ```bash
         export PYTHONPATH=./source
         python source/datatransformer/AimedXmlToDataFramePreprocessed.py tests/test_datatransformer/data/sample_aimed_pyyasaol_converted.xml /tmp/df.json
+        ```

+    - Option B : If you want to just convert the AIMedXML to json without replacing non-participating protein names to "PROTEIN", then use this script instead

+        ```bash
+        export PYTHONPATH=./source
+        python source/datatransformer/AimedXmlToDataFrame.py tests/test_datatransformer/data/sample_aimed_pyyasaol_converted.xml /tmp/df.json
         ```

 1. Run 10 fold training with unique docid